From Celtic Folklore to Musical Rom Coms

 The Oxford Student previewed the show, noting the play’s background in improvisation.
 Before anything was written, the actor’s spent two weeks improvising with director Sammy Glover, developing character and setting before Lamorna developed the script.
 The later review of the production provides more sense of the plot: ‘the main story follows Jen, who, after years away, has returned home to her dying mother in Cornwall; there she finds former lover Matthew and in the strange, unsettling atmosphere of the village of Zennor, they re-open old wounds and consider whether their story together has really come to an end.’
 All that alongside ‘Celtic folklore’ and ‘climate change’!

-In the decade since, Lamorna Ash has developed a varied career as a writer and journalist, with a column in The New Statesman.
+In the decade since, Lamorna Ash has developed a varied career as a writer and journalist, including a column in The New Statesman.
 She’s returned to the Cornish setting of Zennor: her first book, Dark, Salt, Clear: Life in a Cornish Fishing Town, won the Somerset Maugham Award in 2021.
 William Dalrymple proclaimed her ‘a new star of non-fiction’.

 Sammy Glover has become an ever-rising theatre director, from Baby in the Mirror (Edinburgh Fringe 2025) to Dear Young Monsters (Soho Theatre, 2015).
 They co-created the sell-out devised show The Last Show Before We Die with fellow Oxford graduates The Hotter Project.
 Moreover, they’ve assisted the work of leading theatre directors Alexander Zeldin and Rebecca Frecknall.